ciberado/workshops/asg/README.md

 ::: Notes

-Put it succinctly, **Windows AMIs are really big**.
+To put it succinctly, **Windows AMIs are really big**, more than 8GB in size.
 And EBS volumes restored from snapshots (including bootstrapping ones created from AMIs) **have their content copied asynchronously**, unless using the very limited [fast snapshot restoration option](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-fast-snapshot-restore.html).